 February 19, 2010

 The US DOT sponsored a listening session for the reauthorization of the federal transportation bill in Los Angeles, California.
 During the plenary session, many questions were raised about the role of Safe Routes to School, bicycle and pedestrian infrastructure, and health in US DOT and Congressional priorities.
 Secretary Ray LaHood emphasized the DOT’s focus on livability and told the crowd, “we get it!”
 In response to these questions Senator Boxer stated, “this is real, we’re working to create healthy sustainable communities.”
-Later in the day, Safe Routes to School National Partnership Director Deb Hubsmith spoke on a panel focused on transportation safety.
+Later in the day, Safe Routes Partnership Director Deb Hubsmith spoke on a panel focused on transportation safety.

 First Lady Michelle Obama focuses on childhood obesity